SEPARATION SOLICITOR PERTH

 You may be considering separation or already have separated.
 Separating may bring home to you the sheer amount of practical issues you must begin to deal with.
 Sometimes, separation may allow you breathing space and a chance for you to gather your thoughts for what may lie ahead.
 Whilst not meant to be exhaustive of the law concerning separation, I will detail below common questions and queries from clients throughout Perthshire that I have dealt with in relation to separation advice and drafting separation agreements.
-Call me on 07310 164 205 or use the contact form for a free initial 10 minute consultation with a solicitor.
+Call me on 07310 164 205 or use the contact form for a free 10 minute diagnostic interview with a solicitor.

 For the purposes of family law in Scotland, separation is looked upon as the day that you stop living together as husband and wife.
 Using a simple example, separation can be said to commence when one party leaves the matrimonial home to reside elsewhere.
 This day is important as family law legislation assigns this date as the ” relevant date ” Whether or not you are separated is a matter of fact under family law – a couple could be classed as separated despite continuing to live together under the same roof.
 In this example, separation would be demonstrated as no longer engaging in mutual activities, for example preparing meals for each other, visiting attractions together or performing work for each other around the home.
 Both parties would have to be diligent in attending to their own needs and their needs alone.
 Performing tasks together for the benefit and/or welfare of the couples children would not affect the couples separation.